neimad/glib-helpers/README.md

-# glib-helpers
+# GLib Helpers

-GLib helpers used in projects.
+These are GLib helpers used in dependent projects.
+They are not meant to be used by everyone else.

+Anything can be modified or deleted without any notice.